andrew-yoo/andrew-yoo/README.md

 # Hi, I'm Andrew :wave:

 I'm a high schooler that likes math and coding.
-Feel free to take a look around, but note that most of my repositories are private.
+Feel free to take a look around.

 ## :chart_with_upwards_trend: Stats
 <div align="center">